7 Confessions of a Cruise Ship Bartender

 Among those being targeted are would-be bartenders, stewards, and servers.

 After a week of addressing a bartender as “Lou,” we mentioned that the name didn’t really fit him.
-As it turns out, there was a reason for that: His actual name was far more difficult to both spell and pronounce, especially for American cruisers, and so he’d long ago opted for the nickname.
+As it turns out, there was a reason for that: His actual name was far more difficult to spell and pronounce, especially for American cruisers, so he’d long ago opted for the nickname.

 Another admitted that she, too, used a different name, explaining that as a private person, it felt odd having people addressing her by her given name.